-The Chelsea Foundation Education department aims to work collaboratively to promote community cohesion, education and lifelong learning.
+The Chelsea FC Foundation Education department aims to work collaboratively to promote community cohesion, education and lifelong learning.
 Working in partnership with learning providers, we use the power of football and the Chelsea style to excite and motivate learners of all ages.

 Our education department continues to build on successful relationships with schools and the local community and to develop and deliver exciting education initiatives which help inspire participants to achieve their learning goals.
 Each season our education projects help over 2,000 learners aged seven to 70 plus.